Bernard Lama: Downfall

-Despite an interest from La Liga giants FC Barcelona, Lama decided to stay in Paris, and had an excellent start of season that was cut short by a serious knee injury in September 1996 after he saved a penalty against Cannes, having not conceded a single goal so far that season.
+Despite an interest from La Liga giants Barcelona, Lama decided to stay in Paris, and had an excellent start of season that was cut short by a serious knee injury in September 1996 after he saved a penalty against Cannes, having not conceded a single goal so far that season.
 Shortly after his return, he received a two-month ban for consumption of cannabis in February 1997.
-This led Paris SG to look for a new goalkeeper, and Lama was notified during the summer 1997 (while he was still suspended) that Christophe Revault would be the starting goalkeeper for the following season and that Lama was free to look for a new destination.
+This led PSG to look for a new goalkeeper, and Lama was notified during the summer 1997 (while he was still suspended) that Christophe Revault would be the starting goalkeeper for the following season, and that Lama was free to look for a new destination.

 Lama found himself without a club at the start of the 1997–98 season, training with the PSG reserve team.
 During the winter transfer window and only six months away from the World Cup, he finally agreed on a short-term contract with Premier League club West Ham.
 Though signed on 21 December, he did not start in a match until 2 March against Arsenal, whereupon he kept a clean sheet.
 He would finish the season with twelve league appearances in The Hammers' colours.
 He also played in the FA Cup against Arsenal in a tie that went to a penalty shootout after a replay, however Arsenal won the shootout to eliminate West Ham.
 His performances were good enough to interest West Ham in making him a permanent signing, but they were unable to retain the player after the World Cup and he re-signed with Paris Saint-Germain.

 End of career

 After six months spent in England, he made the most of the change of president in Paris (Charles Biétry replacing Michel Denisot) to return to the capital's club, where he spent two more seasons.
-Despite a more than decent 1999–00 season, he was notified that, due to Paris' youth policy, his services were no longer needed and that Lionel Letizi would replace him as the club's first choice goalkeeper.
+Despite a more than decent 1999–00 season, he was notified that, due to Paris' youth policy, his services were no longer needed, and that Lionel Letizi would replace him as the club's first choice goalkeeper.
 He quickly found a new club, Rennes, where he spent a very good season, at the end of which he expressed his desire to fulfill his childhood's dream and play for a Brazilian club.
 Unfortunately for him, no club expressed any interest in signing him, which led to his announcing the end of his career.

 International career

-His debut with the France national team was on 17 February 1993 against Israel in a 4–0 victory, and he would go on to win 44 caps for his nation.
+Lama's debut with the France national team was on 17 February 1993 against Israel in a 4–0 victory, and he would go on to win 44 caps for his nation.
 Lama played in the Euro 1996 finals, and was a substitute at the Euro 2000 finals.
 He also won the 1998 FIFA World Cup as a substitute of Fabien Barthez but did not play a single match.